inoi/trombi/doc/python-api.rst

    .. attribute:: errno

       Error number.
-Unless something really odd happened, it's one of the following:
+Trombi error numbers are available in :mod:`trombi.errors`.
+Unless something really odd happened,
+      it's one of the following:

       .. attribute:: errors.BAD_REQUEST
                      errors.NOT_FOUND